sbakiu/immoscout-bot/README.md

 ### Store API secrets for deployment in Zeit

-In order to not share our secrets with the world, we are going to utilize Zeit's secret injection feature.
+In order to not share our secrets with the world, we are going to utilize Heroku's secret injection feature.
-Zeit has a secret storage, which during deployment it can use to fill up environment variables (see references in `now.json`)
+It provies a secret storage, which during deployment it can use to fill up environment variables.

 ### Telegram chat bot